North-East Region, Singapore: Rail

 There are three MRT lines that operate in the North-East Region: North East line, North-South line and Circle Line.
 The North East line is the most prominent.
-It runs from HarbourFront station in the Central Region to Punggol station in the north, connecting six MRT stations within the North-East Region, namely Serangoon, Kovan, Hougang, Buangkok, Sengkang and Punggol stations.
+It runs from HarbourFront station in the Central Region to Punggol station in the north, connecting six MRT stations within the North-East Region, namely Serangoon, Kovan, Hougang, Buangkok, Sengkang, Punggol and Pungol Coast MRT stationstations.
 In 2024 the line is expected to be extended to include the Punggol Coast MRT station, which is under construction.
 Yio Chu Kang and Ang Mo Kio are the stations located on the North-South line in this region.
 Tai Seng, Bartley, Serangoon and Lorong Chuan stations are on the Circle line in this region.

 In addition, the Cross Island MRT line, which is currently under planning, is expected to cross through the region.
 Plans for the project were first announced in 2013, and the Land Transport Authority expects that it will be completed by 2030.
 The line will connect to Ang Mo Kio station, Hougang station, Punggol station and Riviera station, along with future MRT stations including Serangoon North station, Defu station, Tavistock station and Teck Ghee station.

 There are also 28 operational LRT stations in the region, connecting residential areas to the MRT lines.
 There are two main LRT lines in the region: the Punggol LRT line and the Sengkang LRT line.